JrewGit/DeltaWebApp/README.md

 4. In addition to the '/' route, at the route '/<origin_city>/<destination_city' you will be able to fill in the 'origin_city' and 'destination_city' variables for the same functionality available to you as the form.

+5. There is also a '/registration' and '/login' route for added functionality.

 ## Closing